aws-samples/serverless-dotnet-demo/README.md

 ## Software

 There are four implementations included in the repository, covering a variety of Lambda runtimes and features.
+All of the implementations use 1024MB of memory with Graviton2 (ARM64).

 ### .NET Core 3.1
 There is a separate project for each of the four Lambda functions, as well as a shared library that contains the data access implementations.
 It uses the hexagonal architecture pattern to decouple the entry points, from the main domain logic